iuliet716/flash-attention-cuda-from-scratch/docs/04_naive_fused.md

 e^{m_{\text{old}}-m_{\text{new}}}
 $$

-and the current tile probabilities are
+and the current tile unnormalized weights are

 $$
 p_j =